apache/pulsar/site2/docs/client-libraries-java.md

 * For backup clusters:

-  * The number of BooKeeper nodes should be equal to or greater than the ensemble quorum.
+  * The number of BookKeeper nodes should be equal to or greater than the ensemble quorum.

   * The number of ZooKeeper nodes should be equal to or greater than 3.